 In 2016 he received the Award of Merit from the Australian Dental Association and in 2017 he received the Prime Minister’s Prize for Innovation.
 In 2019 he was elected Vice-President of the International Association for Dental Research.

-Prior to joining Denteric, Michal was a postdoctoral scientist at WEHI and while in this role, he completed an internship at the WEHI’s Business Development Office and the Bridge Program.
-His fellowships include an Innovation Fellowship with Israeli VC fund aMoon, Boehringer-Ingelheim Fonds, EMBO and Wellcome Trust.
+Michal brings 15 years of research experience and strong commercial acumen to his role at Denteric.
+Before joining the company, he was a postdoctoral scientist at WEHI and Imperial College London, completed an internship with WEHI’s Business Development Office, and participated in the Bridge Program.
+His fellowships include the Innovation Fellowship with Israeli VC fund aMoon, as well as awards from Boehringer Ingelheim Fonds, EMBO, and the Wellcome Trust.

-PhD from the University of Cambridge (UK), MBA from the Melbourne Business School (currently studying).
+PhD in Molecular Biology from the University of Cambridge (UK) and an MBA from Melbourne Business School (Dean’s List).

 Anne-Laure possesses extensive academic and commercial research experience.
 As a research scientist in academic institutions in France (Institut Pasteur, Inserm) and Singapore (A*STAR), as a staff scientist at Flamel Technologies in France (now Avadel Pharmaceuticals) and within the global Vaccines business unit at GlaxoSmithKline (GSK), in Belgium.